v-imv/js-calculator/README.md

 - Can still add logic for:
     - Deleting characters
     - Adding a decimal to a number
-- Could add additional buttons for features such as:
+- Could add additional buttons/features such as:
   - Working with percentages %
   - Changing a number from positive to negative and vice versa
+  - Keyboard support